ruchee/vimrc/vimfiles/bundle/vim-python/submodules/pylint/doc/user_guide/run.rst

 ------------------

 It is possible to speed up the execution of Pylint.
-If the running computer has more CPUs than one, then the files for checking could be spread on all cores via Pylints's sub-processes.
+If the running computer has more CPUs than one, then the work for checking all files could be spread across all cores via Pylints's sub-processes.
-This functionality is exposed via ``-j`` command line parameter.
+This functionality is exposed via the ``-j`` command-line parameter.
-If the provided number is 0, then the total number of CPUs will be used.
+If the provided number is 0, then the total number of CPUs will be autodetected and used.

 Example::